Ahmed-CYB/mcp-test/challenges/anonymous-ftp-access-challenge/README.md

 ### Stage 2

-Test anonymous FTP login credentials
+Connect to FTP server using anonymous credentials

 ### Stage 3

-Navigate FTP directory structure
+Navigate directory structure and find hidden flag file

 ### Stage 4

-Locate and retrieve the flag file
+Retrieve and read the flag

 ## Getting Started